gortibaldik/galytix/README.md

 - [ ] Right now the data pipeline is very rigid, not configurable, the individual processing steps are cached to `vectors.csv` and then to `vectors-processed.csv`, the ideal solution would be a pipeline which would remove the need for intermediate files
 - [x] I would like to add some form of configuration, so that either the distance calculation (l2 or cosine) would be configurable from the environment variables
 - [ ] there are no tests, and I'm not sure that my code actually works.
 Even if I had tested it on a few cases, there are probably still some bugs, maybe even critical bugs.
+- [ ] more documentation, currently I added docstrings only on places where I did not forget to